How much snow could Denver see on Thursday? - NewsBreak

 DENVER ( KDVR ) — Weather in March in the Mile High City can be a roller coaster ride.
 Highs will be near 70 degrees on Wednesday before taking a nosedive into the 20s.

+Thursday will be a Pinpoint Weather Alert Day, with light snow expected for the morning commute.

-Meteorologist Travis Michels said that rain will change to snow in Denver by 3 a.m. with winds increasing overnight.
-Clouds will linger with the snow sticking around through 9 a.m.
-Thursday in the metro.
+The Pinpoint Weather team said that rain will start around 9 p.m.
+Wednesday and change to snow in Denver by 2 a.m.
+Winds increase overnight, with gusts from the north up to 20-25 mph.
+Clouds will linger, with the snow sticking around through 10 a.m.
+Thursday in the metro and until around noon in the foothills and mountains.

 March is typically the snowiest month of the year in Denver.
 The city averages 11.3 inches of snowfall during this month.
 So far, there has been no measurable snowfall.